What Is The Difference Between LVP And LVT Flooring?July 08, 2020

 With so many hard and soft flooring options available, it’s important to select the right one for your home as well as your family’s lifestyle needs.
-It’s no surprise that LVT flooring has become one of the most sought-after flooring choices by homeowners.
+It’s no surprise that Luxury Vinyl Flooring has become one of the most sought-after flooring choices by homeowners.
 That’s because it offers realistic wood and stone looks, durability, and low maintenance.

 LVP comes in a plank shape and often offers the look of real hardwood with realistic scraping or embossing.
 LVT comes in the traditional tile squares, features more stone and concrete looks, includes surface texture for a lifelike look, and can even be installed with grout.
 However, even though some think of them as plank versus tile, in actuality, many flooring companies consider LVP to be vinyl tile flooring in plank form.
 That may be because they are manufactured the exact same way.

 LVP and LVT are both constructed of several layers.
 Whether a plank or tile, it consists of a durable wear layer, a designed print film, a PVC core, and an optional attached backing for added comfort and quietness underfoot.
 They’re available in different overall thicknesses and wear layer thickness for extra protection.

 Although some think of the design options for LVP and LVT as wood versus stone, luxury vinyl imaging can come in so much more, including ceramic tile, bamboo, fabric, art, or even animal print looks.
 The printed picture choices really are endless, especially with advancements in technology, and the ability to implement different patterns can also change the flooring look, from herringbone planks to mixing different color square tiles for a varied style.

 Similarities of LVP and LVT